duckdb/duckdb-web/docs/extensions/working_with_extensions.md

 ### Creating a Custom Repository

 A DuckDB repository is an HTTP, HTTPS, S3, or local file based directory that serves the extensions files in a specific structure.
-This structure is describe [here](#downloading-extensions-directly-from-s3), and is the same for local paths and remote servers, for example:
+This structure is described in the [“Downloading Extensions Directly from S3” section](#downloading-extensions-directly-from-s3), and is the same for local paths and remote servers, for example:

 ```text